-Giving Profile: Founder, Chairman, President and a Director of the Lawrence Ellison Foundation.
-In 2014, the foundation had more than $8 million in assets and donated more than $50 million in 2013; primarily supports organizations that research aging and global infectious diseases.
-Major recipients include the American Federation for Aging Research, Massachusetts Institute of Technology, Jackson Laboratory, Marine Biological Laboratory, and Harvard Medical School, among others.
-The foundation also donated more than $1.7 million to Burnham Institute and $1.1 million to the Center for Blood Research for health-related caused; $1.8 million to the CDC Foundation for community development.
+Giving Profile: Founder, Chairman, President, and Director of the Lawrence Ellison Foundation.
+In 2014, the foundation had more than $8 million in assets and donated more than $23 million; primarily supports educational and healthcare causes.
+Top recipients include the American Federation for Aging Research, Massachusetts Institute of Technology, Jackson Laboratory, Marine Biological Laboratory, and Harvard Medical School.
+The foundation also donated more than $1.7 million to Burnham Institute and $1.1 million to the Center for Blood Research for health-related causes, and $1.8 million to the CDC Foundation to support community development.
 Other recipients include Baylor College of Medicine, Beth Israel Deaconess Medical Center, California Institute of Technology, Mayo Clinic in Minnesota, Oak Ridge National Laboratory, and the Palo Alto Institute for Research and Education.
-Ellison is also a member of Warren Buffett's charity campaign, The Giving Pledge.
+Ellison is also a Member of Warren Buffett's charity campaign, The Giving Pledge.
 In 2006, Ellison reportedly cancelled a $115 million donation to Harvard University after the President of the university stepped down.
 In January 2015, Ellison along with Peninsula Humane Society, a non-profit animal welfare organization based in California, reportedly planned to establish a wildlife breeding and rehabilitation center in Northern California aimed at helping endangered local species.Contact us to see more Philanthropy

 Clubs & Boards